John C. Cavadini

 Research and Training Interests

-He teaches, studies and Patristic theology and in its early medieval reception.
+He teaches, studies, and publishes in the area of patristic theology and in its early medieval reception.

 Pope Francis and the Event of Encounter.
 Edited by John C. Cavadini and Donald Wallenfang, the first volume of the new book series, Global Perspectives on the New Evangelization, Wipf and Stock: 2018.